gotoconnecttestuser-arch/Dina_Lunken_DDS_SMS_PrivacyPolicy/README.md

 We do not share your personal information, phone number, or SMS consent opt-in data with third parties or affiliates for marketing or promotional purposes.
 Protection of Information

+You can opt out of receiving SMS messages at any time by replying STOP to any message we send you.
+You can review our Terms https://github.com/gotoconnecttestuser-arch/Dina_Lunken_DDS_SMS_TermsandConditions/blob/main/README.md You can opt out of receiving SMS messages at any time by replying STOP to any message we send you.

 We take steps to protect your information against unauthorized use or disclosure.

 Updates